 The company has taken advantage of the exemption in FRS 102 from disclosing transactions with its wholly owned subsidiaries.

-During the year the company paid £6k (2022: £0) to Access Training, a company with which the Group has a beneficial interest in respect of sponsorship of an event.
+During the year the company paid £6k (2022: nil) to Access Training Limited, a company with whom the Group has a beneficial interest, in respect of training.

 Transactions with non regulated Group members